I’m hoping that I might be able to change some minds here today.

-If you’re going to be the best Mum you can be, you absolutely, inarguably, need to get regular, sufficient rest.
+If you’re going to be the best mum you can be, you absolutely, inarguably, need to get regular, sufficient rest.

-Motherhood is incredibly demanding and requires a finely-tuned well-oiled machine to do it right.
+Parenting is incredibly demanding and requires a finely-tuned well-oiled machine to do it right.
 You have to be patient, understanding, energised, empathetic, entertaining, and focused to be a good parent.
 Ask yourself, how many of those qualities would you say you possess on three hours of sleep?

-One of my favourite quotes on parenthood is Jill Churchill’s heartwarming reminder that none of us are perfect when it comes to Motherhood.
+One of my favourite quotes on parenthood is Jill Churchill’s heartwarming reminder that none of us are perfect when it comes to motherhood:

 “There’s no way to be a perfect mother and a million ways to be a good one.”

 It reminds me that we, like our babies, are unique, and all of these parenting recipes need to be tweaked and adjusted to suit our individual familiar needs.